charbugs/mirador-modular/notes.md

 ## Cons

 * This is a major refactoring that needs changes to a lot of files and the project structure

+## More Details

+A content module is a set of components for showing and/or interacting with specific resources from a manifest.

+For example, the current Mirador features for viewing images and related data could be packaged in an module.
+The module defines components for the main view of the window  and for the companion windows:

+[image]

+There might be another module that handles manifests that deal with prose.
+It shows the text of a book page by page, an author biography and some linguistic statistics of the text:

+[image]